 Technology standards are essential to scale competence and performance assessment, track education and improvement, and map the curriculum.
 Join us in developing common solutions to advance the health professions.

-MedBiquitous is a consortium that develops and promotes technology standards for the health professions that advance lifelong learning, continuous improvement, and better patient outcomes.
+MedBiquitous® is a program of the AAMC that develops and promotes technology standards for the health professions that advance lifelong learning, continuous improvement, and better patient outcomes.
 MedBiquitous also provides a forum to exchange ideas about innovative uses of Web technologies for healthcare education, assessment, and improvement.

 Use Data to Drive Improvement

 MedBiquitous standards let you connect what you are teaching to international frameworks.
 MedBiquitous standards allow you to bring together curriculum data for benchmarking or use the data to drive accreditation and improvement.
 MedBiquitous standards let accreditors collect continuing education (CE) data using a common language and enable the collection of data on CE that supports specific FDA Risk Evaluation and Mitigation Strategies (REMS).

 MedBiquitous standards let you connect what learners know to what they should know.
 MedBiquitous standards let you bring competency data together across schools, programs, or sites for a comprehensive view of learner competency and performance.
 The Royal Australasian College of Surgeons used MedBiquitous standards during the development of its Online Multi-source Feedback Tool to assess performance in core competencies for practicing surgeons.

 Track Learning Achievements